 I am an avid DX'er and contester.
 Please give me a call when you hear me on the air.
-My favorite mode is CW, and I also operate SSB and 10 Meter FM (I hope to be on RTTY soon).
-I operate the HF bands (10 thru 160).
-You may have run across me with previous calls: KMØR, KBØTU or KAØACI.
+My favorite mode is CW, and I also operate SSB and 10 meter FM (I hope to be on RTTY soon).
+I operate the HF bands (10 thru 160), and I have recently become active on 60 meters.
+You may have run across me in the past with one of my previous calls: KMØR, KBØTU or KAØACI.

-I operated as OA4/WØTT in Nov 2005, and multi-op’ed 2005 CQWW CW contest as OC4O with DL5YWM, from the Radio Club Peruano in Lima.
+I operated as OA4/WØTT in Nov 2005, and multi-op'ed 2005 CQ World Wide DX CW contest as OC4O with DL5YWM, from the Radio Club Peruano in Lima.
 I visited Ham friends in Fukui, Japan in 2007, but do not have a Japanese license.
 See the nice newspaper article at:

 All logs are kept current on LoTW, and QSL is OK via direct or Bureau.
 E-mail requests to check logs and for Bureau cards OK.
 Sorry, no eQSL.

-Also if you need Missouri (or St. Louis County) on a particular band or mode, you may suggest a schedule thru E-mail and I'll try to accommodate.
+Also if you need Missouri (or St. Louis County) on a particular band or mode, you may suggest a schedule thru E-mail and I'll try my best to accommodate.

 ¡Yo hablo español!